JenniLehtonen/Iloranta/README.md

 # Iloranta

-This is mobile application that was produced in school in a team of four people.
+This is a mobile application that was produced in school in a team of four people for a company called Iloranta Oy ([visit their website](https://iloranta.fi/)).
 The original repository can be found [here](https://github.com/JuliaIkaheimo/Iloranta).
 The project was eight weeks long and it contained meetings with our client, planning, designing, programming and writing documentation.
 The project was managed with Scrum.
+During the eight weeks that we had, we were able to build a very good prototype that has well-working functionalities.

 |Table of contents|
 |:------------- |